 Did you know that 3 out of 4 companies have an employee recognition program?

 At face value, that would make it sound like the business world is making great progress, yet a recent study found that just 58 percent of employees even knew their companies had one.

 What good is investing in an employee recognition program when employees don't even know it exists?

 The same study also mentioned that:

-- Almost two-thirds of respondents felt that recognition was not effectively enabled by HR.
+- Almost two-thirds of respondents felt that HR did not effectively enable recognition

 - Senior leaders are out of touch with how often employees are recognized